rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 2015-08-18T06:12:00Z  7            22         2         perpetua
 {% endhighlight %}

-As you can see, the main dimension of this data mart is time.
+As you can see, the main dimension of this data mart is **time**.
 Events stored in it span through time.
-What we can refer to as *basic time granularity* is set to minutes in our example.
+In this example, What we can refer to as *basic time granularity* is set to minutes.
 This means that we cannot produce an analysis of these data that has a granularity less than the basic (minutes).

 Columns like `butterflies` and `honeybees` are called *fields*.
-Fields are made up of field keys and field values. *Field keys* (`butterflies` and `honeybees`) are strings and they store *metadata*; the field key `butterflies` tells us that the field values `12`-`7` refer to butterflies and the field key `honeybees` tells us that the field values `23`-`22` refer to, well, honeybees.
+Fields are made up of field keys and field values. *Field keys* (i.e. `butterflies` and `honeybees`) are strings and they store *metadata*; the field key `butterflies` tells us that the field values `12`-`7` refer to butterflies and the field key `honeybees` tells us that the field values `23`-`22` refer to, well, honeybees.

-*Field values* are the data; a field value, in a time series database is always associated with a timestamp.
-The collection of field-key and field-value pairs make up a *field set*.
+*Field values* are the data; a field value is always associated with a timestamp in a time series database.
+The collection of field-key and field-value pairs makes up a *field set*.

 Last, but not least, columns like `location` and `scientist` are called *tags*.
 Also in this case, a tag is made up of a *tag key* and a *tag value*.
 We can look at tags like *indexes*, that help the access to the time series.
 They are not mandatory, but they helps a lot.

 We have time series, now.
-But, are these database only a bunch of tables that forces the presence of a timestamp?
-No, the main characteristic of a time series database is that it should have **powerful tools** to aggregate data (*fields*) over time.
+But, are these databases only a bunch of tables that forces the presence of a timestamp?
+No, the main characteristic of a time series database is that it should have some **powerful tools** to aggregate data (*fields*) over time.
-Let's say, if we need to know how much butterflies were counted by scientist "perpetua" in "location 1" during the last year, it should be easy to retrieve this information from the database.
+Let's say, if we need to know how much butterflies were counted by scientist "perpetua" in "location 1" during the last year, it should be easy to retrieve this information.

 #### Time series in MongoDB
 MongoDB is a general purpose document oriented database.
 This means that information inside the database is stored as document.